ipv6tech-gh/cloud-networking-101/aws_notes.md

 # Networking in the Cloud

 If you are here I assume you either enjoy computer networking or are looking to develop a healthy understanding of the importance of networking in the cloud.
 Networking is a core component of the cloud.
-The cloud environments are built on SDN and ubiquitious connectivity.
-Building well-defined infrastructure is cruicial to reliable and scalable services.
+The cloud environments are built on SDN and ubiquitous connectivity.
+Building well-defined infrastructure is crucial to reliable and scalable services.

-Unfortuntantly we cannot cover all networking services, we could spend a solid week just on networking in AWS alone.
+Unfortunately we cannot cover all networking services, we could spend a solid week just on networking in AWS alone.

 What we will *attempt* to cover!